 A corporate charter and by-laws have been developed, and the NERF is registered as a 501-c3 Non-Profit incorporation, with all donations tax-deductible to the extent allowed by federal law.

-For more information on the Nashville Engineer Relief Fund, click here.
+For more information on the assistance available through the Nashville Engineer Relief Fund, click here.